We are simplifying air quality monitoring

 - Easy-to-use one button setting

-Learn more about our Transmission Risk Air Monitor and PPE offerings, as well as view scientific research on CO2 correlation with airborne virus transmission risk; recent regulations and guidelines.
+Learn more about our Transmission Risk Air Monitor offerings, as well as view scientific research on CO2 correlation with airborne virus transmission risk; recent regulations and guidelines.

 Honeywell Transmission Risk Air Monitor Datasheet